Flank/flank/docs/flank-scripts/command_overview.md

     - `zip` - Create zip archive from test artifacts directory.

-(1) - currently there is only one command, but probably there will be more in future
+(1) - denotes that there is only one command, but it may change in the future.

 ### Package structure for CLI